quantify-os/quantify-scheduler/docs/tutorials/zhinst/Tutorial 1. UHFQA Monitor.rst

 Tutorial 1.
 UHFQA Monitor
 =========================

-This tutorial describes how to use quantify-schedule to generate pulses and acquire monitor data, also visualized in the Quantum Analyzer Input tab of LabOne, using the UHFQA's AWG.
+This tutorial describes how to use :mod:`quantify.scheduler` to generate pulses and acquire monitor data, also visualized in the Quantum Analyzer Input tab of LabOne, using the UHFQA's AWG.

 For this tutorial lets use :func:`~quantify.scheduler.schedules.acquisition.raw_trace_schedule` to create a